 The department aims to instil a life-long appreciation of the benefits of physical activity that encourages all of our pupils to lead balanced, active and healthy lifestyles during their school years and beyond.
 Our PE & Games curriculum offers all pupils the chance to realise their potential in a broad range of activities and our extensive extra-curricular programme provides additional opportunities for individual progression.
 As well as the health and physical benefits, we utilise physical activity as a vehicle for developing the whole person by encouraging skills such as teamwork, communication, determination, self-discipline and self-belief.

-All pupils in Year 10 and 11 receive a weekly, 2 hour games lesson.
-During which, pupils participate in a range of activities including athletics, badminton, basketball, cricket, dance, fitness, football, gymnastics, hockey, netball, outdoor and adventurous activities, rounders and rugby union.
+All pupils in Year 10 and 11 receive a weekly, two-hour games lesson.
+Pupils participate in a range of activities including athletics, badminton, basketball, cricket, dance, fitness, football, gymnastics, hockey, netball, outdoor and adventurous activities, rounders and rugby union.

-The department follow the OCR GCSE (9-1) J587 Course.
-The GCSE Physical Education course is perfect for academically rewarding those students who are interested in sport by combining practical and theoretical work.
+Pupils who choose to take Physical Education as a GCSE option follow the OCR GCSE (9-1) J587 Course.
+The course is perfect for academically rewarding those students who are interested in sport by combining practical and theoretical work.
 The final grade is determined through assessment in the following areas: